MircoBabin/KeePassCommander/README.md

 - [FromPhp.php](example/FromPhp.php) can be used to query the KeePass password store from PHP.
 With minimal modifications you can use it anywhere.
 - [FromBat.bat](example/FromBat.bat) can be used to query the KeePass password store from a BAT file.
 With minimal modifications you can use it anywhere.
 - [FromPowershell.ps1](example/FromPowershell.ps1) can be used to query the KeePass password store from PowerShell.
 With minimal modifications you can use it anywhere.
+- [FromPython.py](example/FromPython.py) can be used to query the KeePass password store from Python.
+With minimal modifications you can use it anywhere.
 - [CsharpExample](example/CsharpExample/src/CsharpExample/Program.cs) can be used to query the KeePass password store from C#.
 With minimal modifications you can use it anywhere.

 # GIT